HIMA-MB02/word-frequency-distributon/README.md

 Components:  <br />
     &emsp;1.
 HomeComponent: This is the default component with the search-bar taking number inputs only. <br />
     &emsp;2.
-ListComponent: This is the component that displays the top 'n' results ('n' entered in the homecomponent) of the frequency distributon of the word count as stated in the problem statement. <br />
+ListComponent: This is the component that displays the top 'n' results ('n' entered in the homecomponent) of the &emsp;frequency distributon of the word count as stated in the problem statement. <br />
     &emsp;3.
 AppComponent: This is the root-component of the root-module (AppModule).
-This contains a constant navbar component, with a router outlet to route between HomeComponent and ListComponent.
+This contains a constant navbar component, with &emsp;a router outlet to route between HomeComponent and ListComponent.
 (Routing details in 'src/app/app-routing.module.ts') <br />

 ## /ttt-backend